 - High-pressure boiler: The maximum pressure is more than 80 bars.

-- Sub-critical boiler: If the boiler produces steam at a pressure which is less than the critical pressure it is known as sub-critical.
+- Sub-critical boiler: If the boiler produces steam at a pressure that is less than the critical pressure it is known as sub-critical.

 - Supercritical boiler: These boilers are used to produce steam at a pressure which is greater than the critical pressure.